ferferga/BitnamiBootcamp2020/Dockerfiles/ex3/README.md

+## Introduction

-* We have created our own docker image with 4 helper scripts:
+We have created our own docker image with 4 helper scripts:

 ```
 postunpack.sh